 This is a plugin initially conceived to handle the internal monitor displays of the ALCOR capsule, with the intent of supplanting MechJeb/Engineer windows when flying from IVA.
 It evolved to the point when it's an entire kit of tools and widgets for creating advanced IVA props, capable of displaying information in many ways and dragging the kicking and screaming kerbals into the XXI century from the 1930s they seem to be stuck in.

-While this mod is mostly intended as an IVA making toolkit for modders, this package shows off some (amusingly, not all) of it's capabilities by completely redoing the instrument placement in all stock capsule interiors, which I'm sure many people will find useful exactly as presented -- consider it an independently useful technology demo. (yes, it does include patches for B9 cockpits.)
+While this mod is mostly intended as an IVA making toolkit for modders, this package shows off some (amusingly, not all) of it's capabilities by completely redoing the instrument placement in all stock capsule interiors, which I'm sure many people will find useful exactly as presented -- consider it an independently useful technology demo, which I'd like to hand over for someone else to run.
 It's most important function is to be "that mod where RasterPropMonitor.dll comes from" just like the popular Firespitter package is also the source of the Firespitter.dll which is used in lots of other places.
 If you wish to have RasterPropMonitor in the capsule you made, poke me and I'll help -- though please don't be offended if I'll reply by copypasting from the extensive documentation I wrote specifically for this.

 The core of the plugin is an IVA information display, capable of displaying lots of useful data, (Total number of individual data variables you can display or make props act on is over 150!) as well as a number of outer cameras.
 All the information pages are completely configurable, pretty much nothing is hardcoded, the plugin can be used to create a wide variety of shapes and sizes of IVA display prop, as well as buttons, switches, gauges, alarms, and there are probably potential uses which I'm simply not seeing.
 Everything is exhaustively documented, and the system is designed to be flexible and extensible.
 You can write plugins for it, and in fact, that's how much of it works internally.